 But who are Ingma’s mysterious shareholders?

 Introducing Arvind Tiku.
-Simultaneously Vitol’s partner in Ingma and proprietor of companies from which Timur Kulibayev indirectly profits
+Simultaneously Vitol’s partner in Ingma and proprietor of companies from which Timur Kulibayev might have indirectly benefitted.

 It’s easy to get lost in the maze that is Ingma Holding BV and its numerous subsidiaries, which are registered in Switzerland as well as the Netherlands, Luxembourg and Austria.
 While the number of subsidiaries and shares has fluctuated at a startling pace over the years, the structure of their capital is always the same.

 The majority shareholder in Ingma is then Oilex NV, a small company set up in 2002 in Curaçao, the tax haven of the Dutch Antilles.
-During these years, Oilex NV held 51% of Ingma’s shares while Vitol FSU BV, Vitol’s Dutch subsidiary, owned the remaining 49%; a strange alliance between a world-renowned trading company and an obscure offshore company.
+During these years, Oilex NV held 51% of Ingma’s shares while Vitol FSU BV, Vitol’s Dutch subsidiary, owned the remaining 49%; an alliance between a world-renowned trading company and an offshore company.

 Who owns Oilex?
 At the end of 2009, its headquarters were transferred to Luxembourg, making it possible to discover the name of the sole shareholder named in the company register – Arvind Tiku a bussinessmn of Indian origins.
 His company Nelson Resources Limited quietly acquired stakes in numerous oil fields and Tiku was also head of a host of other offshore companies active in oil trading.
 He is also Timur Kulibayev’s right-hand man and business partner.

 Ingma Holding BV?
-A strange alliance between a trading company known around the world and an obscure offshore company
+An alliance between a trading company known around the world and an offshore company.

 A duo under investigation